IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

 ```
   ![Create_Route](./images/03-Create_Route.png)

-  Please notice, we use iCalendar (RFC 5545) standard format to specify the route's schedule.
+  Please notice, we use the iCalendar (RFC 5545) standard format to specify the route's schedule.
   In this example, we allow the route to occur at any time and the string contents have been escaped (using an online free tool such as [link](https://www.freeformatter.com/json-escape.html)) to remove Newline and Carriage return characters in the API call.
   For more iCalendar strings examples, please see this [link](./iCalendar-examples.md).

-- View routes to ensure the successful creation of the route using following GraphQL query:
+- To ensure the successful creation of the Route use the following GraphQL query:
 ```GraphQL
 query {
   Route(